-Two master's degrees are offered in the Graduate Counseling Program: Master of Arts in Clinical Mental Health Counseling and Master of Marriage and Family Counseling/Therapy.
-These degrees provide advanced study beyond the baccalaureate degree and are designed for several groups: (a) those who wish to develop skills as a counselor, (b) those who wish to pursue a career in the mental health delivery system, (c) those who wish to establish a private practice as a mental health provider, and (d) those who desire to pursue licensure as a professional counselor or marriage and family therapist in the state of Tennessee.
+Two master's degrees are offered in the Graduate Counseling Program: Master of Arts in Clinical Mental Health Counseling and Master of Marriage and Family Counseling.
+These degrees provide advanced study beyond the baccalaureate degree and are designed for several groups: (a) those who wish to develop skills as a counselor, (b) those who wish to pursue a career in the mental health delivery system, (c) those who wish to establish a private practice as a mental health provider, and (d) those who desire to pursue professional counseling licensure in the state of Tennessee.